 Incidentally, if you had a “camera” rather than a person making the color determinations, and the camera showed one tube as revealing more “red” than another, would you conclude that a camera is more trustworthy than a real person to evaluate tube deposits?
 Moral: beware of anyone proposing use of a video camera to evaluate tubes, deposit colors, or fuels.
 The judgment of an objective scientist in this matter is both essential and indispensable.

-Although equivalent tube performance among suppliers is a demonstrated fact, there are otherwise intelligent people who contend that tube appearance is somehow an important tube property.
+Although equivalent tube performance among suppliers is a demonstrated fact, there are otherwise intelligent people insisting that tube appearance is somehow an important tube property.
 They've even mistakenly said "The tube is the test."
-Let’s be clear: there is no data to suggest this, and in fact the appearance of our commercial product hasn’t even been objectively evaluated in comparison with another product.
+Let’s be clear and honest: there is no data to suggest this, and in fact the appearance of our commercial product hasn’t even been objectively evaluated in comparison with another product.

-Competing products are produced by imputing millions of tiny abrasions or scratches onto the tube surface.
-These scratch marks are then sometimes offered as evidence of a superior finish, as if a scratched surface is somehow beneficial or “good.”
+Competing products, produced by imputing millions of tiny abrasions or scratches onto the tube surface, are sometimes offered as evidence of a superior finish, as if a scratched surface is somehow beneficial or “good.”
 In fact, the opposite is the case.
-A scratched surface offers nothing at all by way of chemical or mechanical advantage, as data shows quite clearly.
+A scratched surface offers nothing by way of chemical or mechanical advantage, as data shows quite clearly.
 Scratching the tube surface does have an optical effect on tube appearance, and it isn’t at all good.

 The net effect of scratching a surface is to enhance and increase the diffusion or scattering of available light into wild, random, directions.
 That is all it does.
 As a consequence, the light available to your eye is diminished rather than increased.
-Overall, it becomes more difficult to even see the tube surface or the deposit upon it.
+Overall, it becomes more difficult to even see the tube surface or any deposit on it.
 This makes the deposit rating job even more difficult than it already is!
 This disadvantage is entirely an optical effect due to lighting; one that is completely avoidable.
-Thus, the notion that a scratched surface is somehow “good” in D3241 testing is only a ruse perpetuated upon unsuspecting users of D3241.
+Thus, the notion that a scratched surface is somehow “good” in D3241 testing is only a ruse; a cruel trick perpetuated upon unsuspecting users of D3241.
 The scratches are a weak effort to hide an obvious deficiency of competing products.